Beagle Bay Community, Western Australia: Church

 Beagle Bay's church was built by interned local Germans during World War I, and officially opened in 1917.
 It is famous for its interior decorated with mother of pearl, cowrie, volute and olive snail shells.

 The church was a filming location for the 2009 musical Bran Nue Dae.

 Cemetery

 The community has a functioning cemetery.
 As per Aboriginal custom it is insensitive to mention the name of deceased persons.
-The Shire of Broome Health Regulations stipulate that bodies must be buried at least six feet below ground level; however, this cannot be achieved at the Beagle Bay cemetery because the ground water level is too high.
+Shire of Broome health regulations stipulate that bodies must be buried at least 6 ft below ground level; however, this cannot be achieved at the Beagle Bay cemetery because the ground water level is too high.

 Sewerage

 There is a sewer system in place in the community which comprises three pump stations and treatment ponds on the eastern outskirts of the community.

 Recreation

 The community has basketball courts and an Australian rules football oval.
-Beagle Bay fields a team in the West Kimberley Football Association called the "Beagle Bay (Peninsular) Bombers".
+Beagle Bay fields a team in the West Kimberley Football Association called the Beagle Bay (Peninsular) Bombers.

 Bush walking, some fishing and camping are the dominant pursuits for tourists visiting.
-Visitors are required to apply for a permit prior to entering the Community.
+Visitors are required to apply for a permit prior to entering the community.